 Why consumers still shop at brick-and-mortar stores

-If someone is telling you that brick and mortar is on the way out, just remember that 94 percent of all retail sales in the U.S. still take place in a physical store.
-With $3.9 trillion in annual sales, the 1.1 million brick-and-mortar retail locations across the country aren’t going anywhere soon.
+If you think brick-and-mortar stores are on their way out, remember that more than 85 percent of all retail sales in the United States occur in a physical store, according to Statista.
+With total retail sales for 2021 at 6.6 trillion in the U.S., the 2.9 billion retail trade businesses, according to IBIS World, across the country aren’t going anywhere soon.

 Why consumers choose online shopping

 While an in-person experience may drive consumers to a physical store, convenience frequently draws them to online shopping.